weronikaolejniczak/weronikaolejniczak/README.md

 ---

 I work as a **Web Developer**.
-In my free time, I like to play around with tech - back-end, mobile, embedded systems etc.
+In my free time, I like to play around with tech - back-end, mobile, embedded systems, 3D programming and more.

-I've studied Computer Science in English at Adam Mickiewicz University in Poznan and I have an Engineer's degree.
+I studied Computer Science in English at Adam Mickiewicz University in Poznan and I have a Bachelor of Engineering degree.

 💬 Ask me about anything you'd like!
 I'm open to new experiences and collaboration.